openedx/edx-toggles/scripts/README.rst

-In order to create a feature toggle report for a given deployment, you need two types of data: feature toggle annotation data and feature toggle data from an application's database
+In order to create a feature toggle report for a given deployment, you need two types of data: feature toggle annotation data and feature toggle data from an application's database.

 Feature Toggle Annotation Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Feature toggles are first defined in the code of an application.
 We make use of
-the `code_annotations`_ tool, to annotate the definitions of these components
+the `code_annotations`_ tool, to annotate and summarize the definitions of
-with information regarding their purpose, default values and planned expiration
+these components with information regarding their purpose, default values and
-dates.
-This data is then gathered into report.
-The feature toggle reporter uses
-this data.
+planned expiration dates.

 .. code:: bash

     code_annotations static_find_annotations --config_file feature_annotations.yaml

 Rename the resulting yml file `<ida_name>_annotation_data.yml`.
 This step is
-necessary, as the feature toggler report generator will key off the `ida_name`
+necessary, as the feature toggle report generator will key off the `ida_name`
 in the filename in order to be able to link this data to the SQL data collected
 in the next step.
 Create a directory called `annotation-data`, and place the
 resulting annotation report from each Ida into this directory.